 Although it does not usually involve complications, there are times when some hairs remain in the stomach and collect into a damp lump of fur.
-Usually, kitties get rid of these hairs by vomiting the hairballs, also known as a trichobezoar.
+Usually, kitties get rid of these hairs by passing them in their feces.
+At other times, cats may end up vomiting the hairballs, also known as a trichobezoar.

 Hairballs are not round but form a tube and sausage-like shape as they squeeze through the narrow esophagus on their way out.
 These hairballs form when the cat ingests excess hair that can’t move through the digestive tract smoothly.

 Hairballs are more common in long-haired cat breeds that tend to groom, shed, and pick up more hair than short-haired breeds.
+They are also more common in cats with skin issues than those with problem-free skin.
 They also appear more in adult cats than kittens because kitties become adept groomers with age.

 How Often Should Cats Throw Up Hairballs?